sv-data-projects/market-bulletin-graphics/readme.md

 > The best way to read code is to look through it.
 Extensive code comments have been included in all scripts to help describe the roles of each function and object.

 ##  The Market Bulletin 'app suite'
-There are five separate applications (contained in this repo in separate folders and published URL paths)that support the range of Market Bulletin graphics.
+There are six separate applications (contained in this repo in separate folders and published URL paths)that support the range of Market Bulletin graphics.
 Each application is described below:

 Each of these applications also loads the shared:
 - ../core/js/core.js script file that contains a set of links to .tsv data tables